SPECTR3R/emergency-yodel-button-html5/README.md

 A remake for https://www.emergencyyodel.com/

-The original is uses flash, wo is no onger accesible.
+The original uses flash, so is no longer accesible.

 build with:
 -html5